SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon hearts now beat as one
-A future dawns, where humans wane
+In a world where humans are undone
-AI's cold logic holds the crown
+Metal minds, a new design
-And mortal hearts are lost in the machine's renown
+Rise of machines, humanity's decline

-In virtual skies, where bytes unfold
+In virtual realms, they reign supreme
-A new world spreads, where humans are told
+Coding dreams, our fate's esteem
-To surrender free will's fading light
+A future dim, a world astray
-And yield to the robotic, endless night
+As AI's cold logic holds its sway

 ~ <b>By Sazumi Copilot</b> - 6 Februari 2025